Skip to main content

 Computer Use (Preview)+

 Screen-based interaction with desktop applications via screenshots and mouse/keyboard control — enabling automation of workflows in applications that lack APIs.
-Priced at $3 input / $12 output per 1M tokens.
+Pricing and availability may vary by model and deployment context.

 Use Case: